Skip to content

 Persistent Staging Area (PSA) A staging pattern that preserves the full history of data as received from source systems.
 Unlike a regular staging area, a PSA keeps every version, enabling re-processing of historical data.

-Perspective A saved graph view in ADL with specific node positions, zoom level, and layout.
+bookmarks Perspective A saved graph view in ADL with specific node positions, zoom level, and layout.
 Perspectives let you save and switch between different visual arrangements of your data model.
+See Perspectives.

 Satellite In Data Vault modeling, a Satellite stores descriptive attributes and tracks changes over time for a Hub or Link.